eficode-academy/k8s-is-easy-talk/slides.md

 - Anyone who wants to use Kubernetes, but has heard that it is too hard.
 - Anyone who has tried Kubernetes, but found it too hard.

-## While I can't teach anything meaningful in the short time we have, hopefully I can inspire you to try it yourself.
+## While I can't teach you anything meaningful in the short time we have, hopefully I can inspire you to try it yourself.

 ---